 You can modify the modules and configure options as described in Modifying Qt Build Configuration.

 To use Qt Configuration Tool for modifying a Qt build configuration, you must have a commercially configured Qt build that you then modify with the tool.
 The Qt build can be either a top-level (

 qt5) build of Qt, or just Qt Base (

-Once changes to the features have been made, the new configuration can then be saved; it is picked up by
+In the terminal, the new configuration file is picked up by

 - Default - Shows available features that are documented.